Cell Phone Ticket | Distracted Driving

 • 90 days driver’s licence suspension (second conviction).

-Also, your insurance company can use your driving record with a handheld device ticket in Ontario, and your insurance premiums may be increased for up to 3 years.
-Demerit points remain on your driving record for up to two years.
-A conviction for handheld device ticket Ontario stays with you forever.
+Your insurance company can use your driving record with a handheld device ticket in Ontario, and your insurance premiums may be increased for up to 3 years.

 Actually, fighting distracted driving ticket in Ontario is a very delicate issue, because it’s strictly controlled by the government.
 Thus, prosecutors were instructed not to let cell phone tickets go.
 It means your chances of reducing demerit points or charges are pretty low.